XavierLoubert/PowderTrail/README.md

 - Open a pull request to merge your changes into the main branch.

 ### License
-This project is licensed under the [MIT License](https://www.mit.edu/~amini/LICENSE.md).
+This project is licensed under the [GNU License](https://www.gnu.org/licenses/gpl-3.0.html).

 ### Contact
 For any questions or feedback, please contact: